 - Obey all local, state and federal laws.

 Q: Why did I get a letter?

-This simply means that the Office of Student Affairs has received a report indicating that you may have been involved in behavior that violated the Utica College Code of Student Conduct.
+This simply means that the Office of Student Affairs has received a report indicating that you may have been involved in behavior that violated the Utica University Code of Student Conduct.
 The charge letter provides you with information about the situation in question, the date on which it occurred, and the parts of the Code of Student Conduct that pertain to that incident.
 Your letter will also contain information about meeting with a hearing officer or board.

 - The assumptions and philosophy underlying the process are different.
 Our goals are to produce behavior change.
 We seek to inspire the development of future leaders and responsible citizens by engaging students in responsible and ethical decision-making.
 Students are treated with respect and expected to take appropriate responsibility for their behavior and the behavior of those around them.

 - Our hearing process is closed to the external community.
 That means that only students and the hearing officer/board members are present at a hearing, with the exception of procedural advocates if requested by the student.
-Procedural advocates must be members of the Utica College community.
+Procedural advocates must be members of the Utica University community.

 - The language of our process varies accordingly.
-At Utica College, we talk about holding hearings rather than trials, ask students to accept responsibility rather than finding them guilty, and use the Code of Student Conduct to frame our community expectations rather than that of the legal system (although those behaviors that are illegal also violate our Code of Student Conduct).
+At Utica University, we talk about holding hearings rather than trials, ask students to accept responsibility rather than finding them guilty, and use the Code of Student Conduct to frame our community expectations rather than that of the legal system (although those behaviors that are illegal also violate our Code of Student Conduct).
 Rather than imposing a sentence, students receive sanctions.